2020-Fall-UIUC-LING506/2020-fall-uiuc-ling506.github.io/hw3.md

 * [Use variational algorithms](http://aclweb.org/anthology//P/P09/P09-1067.pdf).
 * [Use Markov chain Monte Carlo algorithms](http://aclweb.org/anthology//W/W09/W09-1114.pdf).

-But the sky's the limit!
-There are many ways to decode.
-You can try anything you want as long as you follow the ground rules:

-#### Ground Rules

-* You can work in independently or in groups of up to three, under these
-  conditions:
-  1. You must announce the group publicly on piazza.
-  1. You agree that everyone in the group will receive the same grade on the assignment.
-  1. You can add people or merge groups at any time before the assignment is due. **You cannot drop people from your group once you've added them.**
-  We encourage collaboration, but we will not adjudicate Rashomon-style stories about who did or did not contribute.
- 1. You must submit the assignment once per group on Gradescope, and indicate your collaborators once you upload the files.
- * You must turn in three things to [Gradescope](https://www.gradescope.com/):
-  1. Your translations of the entire dataset.
-You can upload new output as often as you like, up until the assignment deadline. **Your translated file must be named `translations`.**
-  1. Your code, uploaded to [Gradescope](https://www.gradescope.com/).
-You are free to extend the code we provide or roll your own in whatever langugage you like, but the code should be self-contained, and easy to use.
-Please include a readme for your code.
-  1. A clear, mathematical description of your algorithm and its motivation written in scientific style, uploaded to [Gradescope](https://www.gradescope.com/).
-This needn't be long, but it should be clear enough that one of your fellow students could re-implement it exactly.
-If you modified your algorithm or have more than 1 algorithm, explain each modification/algorithm clearly.
-Give the dev scores for each modification/algorithm, and the test score for your final choice.
-*  You do not need any other data than what we provide.
-You can free to use any code or software you like, __except for those expressly intended to decode machine translation models__.
-   You must write your own decoder.
-If you want to use finite-state libraries, solvers for traveling salesman problems, or integer linear programming toolkits, that is fine.
-   But machine translation software including (but not limited to) Moses, cdec, Joshua, or phrasal is off-limits.
-You may of course inspect these systems if it helps you understand how they work.
-But be warned: they are generally quite complicated because they provide a great deal of other functionality that is not the focus of this assignment.
-   It is possible to complete the assignment with a modest amount of python code.
-If you aren't sure whether something is permitted, ask us.
-If you want to do system combination, join forces with your classmates.
-* Don't wait till the last minute, this assignment is longer than the previous.

 *Credits: This assignment was developed by [Adam Lopez](http://alopez.github.io/), [Matt Post](http://cs.jhu.edu/~post/),